-The Denver Broncos, like several franchises, did not have a good start to their franchise.
-From 1960-1972, they had a losing record every year except in 1962 when they were 7-7.
-Things began to turn around a little when they hired head coach John Ralston in 1972.
+The Denver Broncos, like several franchises, did not have an excellent start to their franchise.
+From 1960-1972, they had a yearly losing record except in 1962 when they were 7-7.
+Things began to turn around when they hired head coach John Ralston in 1972.

 While Ralston provided the best leadership the team had likely had up to that point, the roster also began to improve.
 Lyle Alzado was drafted in 1971 and would become one of the cornerstones of the Orange Crush defense.
 Safety Bernard Jackson was drafted in 1972.
 1973’s draft brought in linebackers Tom Jackson (yes, that Tom Jackson) and Joe Rizzo.
 Perhaps the most important draft pick for the Broncos in the 1970s came in 1974 when they spent their first-round pick on the great and underrated linebacker, Randy Gradishar.